(I'll Never Be) Maria Magdalena

 "(I'll Never Be) Maria Magdalena", also known simply as "Maria Magdalena", is a song recorded by German singer Sandra for her debut studio album The Long Play (1985).
-The song, written by Hubert Kemmler, Markus Löhr, Michael Cretu and Richard Palmer-James, was released as the lead single from The Long Play on 15 July 1985 by Virgin Records, and was a major chart hit in Europe, reaching number one in multiple countries.
+The song, written by Hubert Kemmler, Markus Löhr, Michael Cretu and Richard Palmer-James, was released as the lead single from The Long Play on 15 July 1985 by Virgin Records, and was a major chart hit in Europe, reaching number one in nine countries.
 It remains Sandra's signature song.

 Background and release

 The song was composed by Hubert Kemmler, Markus Löhr and Michael Cretu.
 Cretu also arranged and produced the song.
 The lyrics were written by Richard Palmer-James.
-The allusion to the biblical figure Mary Magdalene was a Kemmler's idea and came up when a name with seven syllables was needed for the chorus.
-But only the German version of the name would be fit, because in English "Mary Magdalene" has six syllables.
+The allusion to the biblical figure Mary Magdalene was Kemmler's idea and came up when a name with seven syllables was needed for the chorus.
+However, only the German version of the name would be fit, because in English "Mary Magdalene" has six syllables.
 Kemmler also provided co-lead vocals on this recording and on a number of Sandra's subsequent songs.

-The song was first released in July 1985 as the lead single from Sandra's debut album The Long Play.
+The song was first released on 15 July 1985 as the lead single from Sandra's debut album, The Long Play.
 It was her third single as a solo artist, but the first solo single to be released internationally.
 Initially unsuccessful in its bid to gain radio play, the label targeted DJs in Greece and their tourist audiences next, and the song subsequently became a big hit there, where it topped the singles chart.
-Returning tourists requested the song at home, and it eventually reached no. 1 on the official German singles chart for four consecutive weeks, between 13 September and 4 October 1985.
+Returning tourists requested the song at home, and it eventually reached number one on the West German singles chart for four consecutive weeks, between 13 September and 4 October 1985.
 The single then peaked at number one in Austria, Switzerland, Sweden, Norway, the Netherlands and Finland.
-It also reached no. 1 on the airplay chart in Germany as well as the top 5 in Austria.
-In the pan-European charts, it was a top 10 and a top 20 hit on the airplay and sales charts, respectively.
+It also reached number one on the airplay chart in West Germany as well as the top five in Austria.
+On the pan-European charts, it was a top-10 and a top-20 hit on the airplay and sales charts, respectively.